Chapter 19 Neural Networks

 In this example X is the design matrix, y is the outcome vector, and the argument epochs tells how many epochs to run the optimizer.
 Keras reports the progress while optimizing, it may look like

-where one can see the current epoch, batch (for stochastic gradient descent), and the current accuracy on training data.
-As in this example all the epoch are run till completion, we see 25/25 for batches, but otherwise one can see the batch number progressing as the training proceeds.
-This example works very fast, keras reports 2ms per step (batch) and total time for epoch is too small to be reported.
-But a single epoch may take many minutes for more complex models and more data.
+Here you can see the current epoch and the current batch (for stochastic gradient descent).
+We see the numbers 25/25 for batches because all epochs are run till completion (25 batches).
+But when the estimation is ongoing, you can see the batch number progressing as the training proceeds.
+This example works very fast, keras reports 2ms per step (batch) and total time for epoch is too small to be meaningfully reported.
+But a single epoch may take many minutes for more complex models and larger datasets.

 Keras let’s you predict using model that is not fitted (unlike sklearn where that causes an error).
 The results will look mediocre at best.